sass/sass-site/source/community.md

 ---
 layout: has_complimentary
 title: '#teamSass'
-introduction: >
+introduction: |-
   Sass has an awesome community of designers and developers who love to spread the word and help people out.
-Here we&rsquo;ve collected some resources.
+Here we've collected some resources.
-  Happy&nbsp;Styling!
+  Happy Styling!
 complementary_content: |-

   ## Resources